 The VW and Audi emissions lawsuits have already begun to surface from consumers.
 Both individual and class action suits are being filed across the country.
 In these suits, vehicle owners are seeking everything from the cost of repair to buyback, and in some suits, total replacement.
-This is in addition to damages consumers and their attorneys for these suits are seeking from the company.
+This is in addition to damages consumers and their product liability attorneys for these suits are seeking from the company.
 In most cases, owners do not wish to have their vehicle repaired as these repairs will have a markedly negative impact on gas mileage efficiency and performance.
 These were the key selling points Volkswagen used to sell the vehicles to consumers and earn their trust; and it is becoming clear that consumers have lost their trust in the company and their ability to deliver the performance they claim.

 Equally ready to hold the company accountable, counties are filing their own VW and Audi emissions lawsuits.
 In many cases, it was their emissions equipment that was duped by the software, and it was communities within their counties which were adversely affected by the illegal levels of pollution the vehicles emitted.
 Unfortunately, while the fraud has been proven, it will be difficult for counties to ascertain precisely how many people within their communities have been directly impacted by the scandal.